openstack-archive/tap-as-a-service/API_REFERENCE.rst

 Work Flow Sequence
 ------------------

-1. Create a Neutron port with 'port_security' set to 'disabled'.
+1. Create a Neutron port with 'port_security_enabled' set to 'false'.

 2. Launch a VM (VM on which you want to monitor/receive the mirroed data).
    Assoiciate the Neutron port created in step 1 while creating the VM.